maxharrisnet/revup-clinic-location/README.md

 ## Considerations 🤔

-- Enqueing the Google Maps API script via the main plugin file using async and defer
+- Enqueuing the Google Maps API script via the main plugin file using async and defer
 - Setting "Brookside Dental Care" as the default location for the map
 - Height and width shortcode attributes for the map
 - Using the Places API to get the locations of dental clinics